 Snap fit joints are among the simplest and most efficient ways to assemble parts.
 With snap joints, there is usually no need for different types of fasteners and tools.
 In its simplest form, a snap joint is a small protrusion that can be a stud, hook, or bead.
 The deflection of this protrusion occurs during assembly.

-The main aim is to catch a feature in the matin component.
+The main aim is to catch a feature in the main component.
 That is, the protruded part of a component may deflect while joining.
 Then, it catches a feature that is present in the mating component.

-Usually, users won’t necessarily need to have access to the snap fit joints before assemblage.
+Usually, users won’t necessarily need to have access to the snap fit joints before assembly.
 This makes the automation of snap fit design a lot easier.
 The snap design also determines if the connection will be permanent or temporary.
 That is, whether the fits can be released by tools/force or not.

 One of the important criteria in injection molding snap fit is the displacement of flexible features while assembling and disassembling.
 Snap joints are often employed in plastic parts.
 Therefore, flexibility is allowed with the fits.
 That is, plastic materials allow a reasonable level of strain and elasticity.
 Therefore, there can be large deflections without risking damage to the parts.